Oliver Davidson

 Oliver Forbes Davidson (born 28 July 2004) is a Scottish cricketer.
 While an academy player at Worcestershire, Davidson represented Scotland national under-19s at the ICC Under-19 World Cup European qualification tournament in September 2021, where he took 14 wickets.
 He went on to represent Scotland at the 2022 ICC Under-19 Cricket World Cup in January 2022.

 In May 2022, Davidson was selected in Scotland's squad for the 2022 United States Tri-Nation series, which was the twelfth round of the 2019–2023 ICC Cricket World Cup League 2.
-He made his One Day International (ODI) for Scotland against the United Arab Emirates national cricket team on 3 June 2022.
+He made his One Day International (ODI) debut for Scotland against the United Arab Emirates national cricket team on 3 June 2022.